 The program, which began in 2007, has created an industry of solar rooftop installers and is on track to reach 1,000 megawatts of installations by the end of 2012, approximately the equivalent of half a nuclear power plant.

 Homeowners are given partial funding for their solar systems, and state incentives have decreased over time as the costs of systems have fallen.

-"It's been a booming success," Danny Kennedy, president of solar installer Sungevity, said of the CSI.
+"It's been a booming success," said Danny Kennedy, CEO of solar installer Sungevity, said of the CSI.
 He estimated that "tens of thousands of jobs" were created.

 "Prop 39 will spawn a further evolution in the industry."